Payroll Withholdings: Taxes & Benefits Paid By Employees

 - 401(k) and 403(b) contributions

 If the voluntary withholdings are to be remitted to places outside of the company (a local charity, for example), the amounts withheld are reported on the employer's balance sheet as a current liability.
-When the employer remits the withholdings, the current liability will be reduced.
+When the employer remits the withholdings, the current liability is reduced.

 If the withholdings are for amounts that are due the company (such as employees' share of insurance premiums or amounts owed by employees for company merchandise), no remittance is required.
 Rather, the journal entry reflects a credit that reduces the company's insurance expense or reduces the company's receivables from employees.
-Sample journal entries are provided in Part 5 and Part 6.
+Sample journal entries are provided later in this topic.

 Net pay is the amount that remains after withholdings are deducted from an employee's gross pay.
 Net pay is also referred to as "take home pay" or the amount that an employee "clears."
-From the company side of the transaction, it is the amount of cash the company will pay directly to the employees on payday.
+From the company side of the transaction, it is the cash amount that the company will pay directly to the employees on payday.
 (The cash amount may be in the form of a check, a direct deposit, or other.)